Omnidirectional type inference for ML: principality any way: Overview

 To emphasize that this behavior is specification-driven and not an artifact of \OCaml's inference algorithm, consider two equivalent versions of \ocaml{ex_6}:\footnote { \code \Code \code{app} and \code{rev_app} are the application function \Code{fun f x -> f x} and the reverse application function \Code{fun x f -> f x}, respectively.} \begin{program}[input,angles,checkpolyml] let ex_6_2 = app (fun p -> <p>) pid °\ocamlflags 10° let ex_6_3 = rev_app pid (fun p -> <p>) °\ocamlflags 20° \end{program} While these terms are semantically equivalent, they highlight a potential hazard: their typability may vary under a directionally biased inference algorithm, depending on whether the function or argument is typed first.
 To limit such implementation-dependent behavior, \OCaml infers all subexpressions in an \emph{order-independent} manner until they are let-bound.
 Consequently, \OCaml does not make any distinction between \ocaml[indices]{ex_6}, \ocaml[indices]{ex_6_2}, and \ocaml[indices]{ex_6_3}.

 \parcomment{Short comings of pi-directionality}

 Treating both examples uniformly is in one sense a strength of \geninst-directionality, but it also reveals a limitation: annotability is fragile, in that well-typedness depends on the \emph{precise} placement of annotations, often forcing the programmer to introduce annotations that would otherwise be unnecessary.
-For instance, the following two terms differ only in the position of the annotation, yet only the one on the left-hand side is well-typed in \OCaml---while they are both well-typed in \OML: \begin{program}[input,angles,checkpolyml] let self_2_1 x = <(x : [ 'a. 'a -> 'a ])> x °\ocamlflags 00° let self_2_2 x = <x> (x : [ 'a. 'a -> 'a ]) °\ocamlflags 10° \end{program}
+For instance, the following two terms differ only in the position of the annotation, yet only \code{self_2_1} is well-typed in \OCaml---while they are both well-typed in \OML: \begin{program}[input,angles,checkpolyml] let self_2_1 x = <(x : [ 'a. 'a -> 'a ])> x °\ocamlflags 00° let self_2_2 x = <x> (x : [ 'a. 'a -> 'a ]) °\ocamlflags 10° \end{program}